JuanIrache/DJI_SRT_Parser/README.md

 //setSmoothing() modifies the current smoothing value, 0 for no smoothing console.log(DJIData.setSmoothing(0));

-//getMilisecondsPerSamples() returns the current millisecondsPerSamplerate value.
+//getMillisecondsPerSamples() returns the current millisecondsPerSamples value.
 This delimits how many milliseconds have to pass between data packets, useful for scenarios that imply long files, and/or for drones that record in excesive sample rate, like mavic 2 pro (every 40ms.) console.log(DJIData.getMillisecondsPerSamples());
-//setMilisecondsPerSamples() modifies the current sample rate value, 0 for no resample.
-NOTE: if is used in conjuntion with setSmoothing, this must be in last position.
-The discarted packets will not affect the stats and the computed smooth. console.log(DJIData.setMillisecondsPerSamples(0));
+//setMillisecondsPerSamples() modifies the current sample rate value, 0 for no resample.
+NOTE: if is used in conjuntion with setSmoothing, must be in last position.
+The discarded packets will not affect the stats and the computed smooth. console.log(DJIData.setMillisecondsPerSamples(0));

 //getFileName() returns the filename, useful if you loaded multiple files in multiple instances